rsHalford/xhalford-blog/README.md

 ```

-## Create a .env at root, and add the following:
+## Create an .env file at the project root.
+And add the following for either setup:

 ### Local Environment
 ```
 SECRET_KEY=
 DEBUG=True
 ALLOWED_HOSTS=.localhost,127.0.0.1